dmsc/tbxl-parser/README.md

   Also, line numbers can appear alone in a line, for better readability.

-- Adds parameters and local variables to PROC/EXEC.
+- Adds parameters and local variables to `PROC` and `EXEC`.

-  Arguments follow the PROC label after a comma, and local variables follow after a semicolon:
+  Arguments follow the `PROC` label after a comma, and local variables follow after a semicolon:
   ```purebasic
     D = 3